 - 2 days of pre-trip curriculum;

-- A two-week project for rising seventh graders at the Broetje Orchards in eastern Washington;
+- A two-week project at the Broetje Orchards in eastern Washington;

-- A two-week project for rising eighth graders on the Makah Indian reservation; or
+- A two-week project on the Makah Indian reservation; or

-- A two-week project for rising ninth graders on a Costa Rican ranch dedicated to sustainable living;
+- A two-week project on a Costa Rican ranch dedicated to sustainable living;

 - 1 day of post-trip curriculum.